 Yes, for all ages.
 Though one of the lowest impact/highest reward forms of outdoor recreation going, birdwatching no longer remains the exclusive domain of vested elders.
 It now considers “yubbies” as one of its fastest growing sectors: young urban birders.
 And just as birding spans generations, Mariposa County encompasses a mighty range of Sierra topography and biodiversity.
 Alpine peaks transition to rolling foothills that flatten to grassy plains enabling nearly 300 species of birds to thrive here.
 The diversity of habitat attracts a teeming range of feathered mountaineers, including resident and migratory species.
 The Pacific Flyway is one of four routes in North America used by birds for their annual migrations, and Mariposa County is one of the most important stopovers on the flyway, streaming a constantly refreshing cast of migratory birds to view.

-Because birders famously love their lists and field guides, here is a quick reference to avifauna hot spots for Mariposa County travelers:
+Because birders famously love their lists and field guides, here is a quick reference to avifauna hot spots for Mariposa County travelers and took a look at our map below to help you navigate:

 Considered by many as one of the finest birding routes in California, White Rock Road laces through the foothills that mark the transition between the Central Valley and High Sierra.
 Rich grasslands, vernal pools and Mariposa Creek run along White Rock Road, affording bountiful views of riparian-habitat birds including Curlews, grassland sparrow species, even the uncommon Phainopepla, as well as majestic raptors including myriad species of hawks, eagles and falcons.
 The best place to access White Rock Road is near the Mariposa Fairgrounds, where it spurs off Highway 49 to run south towards Yaqui Gulch and Catheys Valley.
 Take care when seeking turnouts to birdwatch on this two-lane country road.